dojonorth/fun-basics-dojo/README.md

 > "A monad is just a monoid in the category of endofunctors, what's the probleⅿ?"

 And people wonder why this stuff is considered inacessible.
 Anyhow, monads have a semi-mythical status in computing, in particular for being hard to understand.
 During the course of researching this dojo I read a few posts by people freaking out that it was impossible to understand them without a total grasp of the underlying maths, so don't even try.
-I'm going to try anyway...
+So prospects look good; let's give it a go!

 As [has been pointed out](https://bartoszmilewski.com/2016/11/21/monads-programmers-definition/) people end to overestimate their complexity, as they conflate the myriad of applications with the concept itself.
-A good analogy I read compared them to duct tape: If you tried to describe duct tape in terms of it's applications then you might say things along the lines of:
+A good analogy I read compared them to duct tape: If you tried to describe duct tape in terms of its applications then you might say things along the lines of:
 * "It covers holes in tents"
 * "You can make a [wallets out of it](http://www.wikihow.com/Make-a-Duct-Tape-Wallet)"
 * "It can fix ducts"

 If you just had it described to you in those terms i.e. what it does, then you'd have no clue what it did.
-Whereas the underlying description of it is pretty simple: it's a waterproof, resilient tape that binds things together; not unlike monads (well, apart from the waterproof tape part...).
+Whereas the underlying description of it is pretty simple: it's a waterproof, resilient tape that covers things and binds things together; not unlike monads (well, apart from the waterproof tape part...).

 Just like how a functor boiled down to something that has a map operation on it, a monad is a type constructor that has two distinct operations on it:
-* **Pure -** a method that takes a value of a plain type and puts it into a monad creating a monadic value.
+* **Pure -** a method that takes a value of a plain type and wraps it into a monad.
 This is effectively the monad constructor.
 It goes by many aliases across the programming world: return in Haskell, unit in Scala, sometimes pure elsewhere, occasionally zero
 * **Bind -** a method that performs as per the functor map operation in that it contextually applies the function to the contents of the monad, but then performs an additional flattening step that will be described in more detail later.
 Again, this operation goes by other names >>= in Haskell and flatMap in Scala.

-I prefer the Scala name flatMap, as it describes what the operation does: it maps over the monad's values and then flattens the result.
+I prefer the Scala name flatMap, as it describes what the operation does: it maps over the monad's value(s) and then flattens the result.
 As with functors, just what this flatten operation does is contextual to the monad in question, but in essence it takes any nested instances within the Monad and then 'flattens' them out into a single monad.
 For example:
 * *The List Monad -* List(List(1,2,3), List(4), List(5,6,7)).flatten() would give List(1,2,3,4,5,6,7)
 * *The Option Monad -* Some(Some(x)).flatten would give Some(x), whereas Some(None) gives None